How do I donate an artifact to America’s National Churchill Museum?

 The Museum allows, within reason, the individual donors to include what they want the credit to read.
 For example, "Gift of Mr. Bob Smith Jr." or "Donated in Memory of Bob Smith, Sr."

-The National Churchill Museum does not accept artifacts that it cannot reasonably expect to use for its interpretative themes in the present or future.
+America's National Churchill Museum does not accept artifacts that it cannot reasonably expect to use for its interpretative themes in the present or future.
 Although an item may indeed be from Winston Churchill's era, we accept only those items that we believe will fulfill our mission.
 The National Churchill Museum does not place its artifacts on "permanent display."

 Will the Museum staff appraise artifacts for donors?